SAML 2.0

 Identity provider setup

 1. In your SAML Identity Provider (IdP), download the metadata.xml file.
-Some providers expose this as a URL.
+Some providers expose this as a URL which can be used directly vs needing to download, as long as spinnaker gate can access the URL.
 It may look something like this:

 <?xml version="1.0" encoding="UTF-8" standalone="no"?>